Your current location is:{Current column} >>Text

 A consortium of NATO allies has confirmed the first batch of companies to receive funding from its €1 billion ($1.1 billion) innovation fund.

-Announced by NATO in the summer of 2022,10 yuan futures trading platform app a few months after Russia's invasion of Ukraine, the fund is committed to forextrustindex in technologies that can enhance its defense capabilities.
+Announced by NATO in the summer of 2022,10 yuan futures app a few months after Russia's invasion of Ukraine, the fund is committed to forextrustindex in technologies that can enhance its defense capabilities.
 The fund is supported by 24 of NATO's 32 member countries, including Finland and Sweden, which joined the alliance earlier this year.

 On Tuesday, the NATO Innovation Fund (NIF) confirmed it has directly invested in four European tech companies, stating these investments will help address challenges in defense, security, and resilience.